Backpacking In Somaliland: Something A Bit Different (2024)

 Alcohol is forbidden in Somaliland.
 Don’t try to smuggle it across the border.
 Just don’t.

-If you’re pining after alcohol, however, fear not!
+If the lack of booze troubles you, fear not!
 There’s another narcotic that’s found absolutely everywhere in Somaliland…

 Khat